How to write your RFP

 3. Supply vendors with representative examples of your actual files (images, videos, documents)

-As per the Photoshop PSD example above, you can’t be sure if a vendor’s support of a particular filetype does what you need it to do until you try it with your files.
-Just within the PSD format there are lots of things that might get ignored by some DAMs which will render it useless for your particular usage.
+As per the Photoshop PSD example above, you can’t be sure if a vendor’s support of a particular file type does what you need it to do until you try it with your files.
+Just within the PSD format, there are lots of things that might get ignored by some DAMs, rendering it useless for your particular usage.

-4. Supply vendors with your worst-case examples of your artwork for converting into working Web-to-Publish templates.
+4. Supply vendors with the worst-case examples of your artwork for converting into working Digital & Print templates.

-In a similar vein, until the potential vendor has converted a couple of your actual artworks (typically InDesign or Illustrator) to a working template you won’t know what the real-life experience will be for your end-users.
-The vendor may give you access to some demo templates, but of course they will demo very well as this is what they are optimised for.
-You should – within reason – select a couple of your “worst case” artworks where you know or suspect that there will be complexities for the vendor to create a successful template, and also to make it intuitive for end-users to use.
+Similarly, until the potential vendor has converted a couple of your actual artworks (typically InDesign or Illustrator) to a working template, you won’t know what the real-life experience will be for your end-users.
+The vendor may give you access to some demo templates, but of course, they will demo very well as this is what they are optimised for.
+You should – within reason – select a couple of your “worst case” artworks where you know or suspect there will be complexities for the vendor to create a successful template and make it intuitive for end-users to use.

-- High number of simultaneous users of the DAM or a particular W2P template (such as for global product launches).
+- A high number of simultaneous DAM users or a particular W2P template (such as for global product launches).

-- HD or 4K video files that need to be reliably uploaded and transcoded within an agreed timeframe.
+- HD or 4K video files must be reliably uploaded and transcoded within an agreed timeframe.

-- Large files that need to be transferred quickly over long geographical distances.
+- Large files need to be transferred quickly over long geographical distances.